RealityBending/Pyllusion/html/_sources/README.build.md.txt

 very sharp and until your eyes stabilize.
 You should then be able to perceive the letters **3D** as carved in the figure

-It can take a bit of time to “get there,” but once you are used to it, it’s a mind-blowing experience 🤯
+It can take a bit of time to “get there”, but once you are used to it, it’s a mind-blowing experience 🤯

 ``` python